learn-co-students/ruby-lecture-reading-error-messages-bootcamp-prep-000/README.md

 ## Instructions

 STOP.
-If you haven't watched the above video, you are making life much harder for yourself!
+If you haven't watched the above video, you are making life much more harder for yourself!
 Watch the video lecture above before attempting this lab. : )

 Did you watch it?
 Okay, great.
 Let's proceed.
 The point of this lab is to get you comfortable reading error messages and fixing simple programs.